gaurav1780/comp1010practicalClassMaterial/week 05 - classesObjects/practicalClassesObjects2.md

 ## Question 2

-Complete the method `countSquares` (in class `RectangleClient.java`) that when passed an array of `Rectangle` objects, returns the number of squares in the array.
+Take a look at the implementation of  `countSquares` in class `RectangleClient.java`, that when passed an array of `Rectangle` objects, returns the number of squares in the array.
 Note that the class `Rectangle` contains an intance method `isSquare()` that you can call.

+Along the same lines, write a function `allSquares` in class `RectangleClient.java`, that when passed an array of `Rectangle` objects, returns `true` if all objects are *squares*, and `false` otherwise.

 You may assume that the array passed and also every `Rectangle` in the array is instantiated.

 For a more comprehensive design, avoid that assumption, so,
 - the array might be `null`, or if it is (instantiated),
 - some `Rectangle` objects in the array might be `null`.

-Test provided in `testCountSquares` in class `RectangleClientTest.java`.
+Also, write your own test case in class `RectangleClientTest.java`.

 <!--
 ## SOLUTION